USAGEHub/30_rule/README.md

 # Input data requirements

 * City addresses, vector dataset with point geometry
-* Tree canopy cover map
+* Tree canopy cover, raster map
 * Model parameters:
    * spatial reference system of the tree canopy cover map
    * optional threshold to apply to the values of the tree canopy cover map